krokedil/klarna-payments-for-woocommerce/readme.txt

 == Changelog ==
+= 2023.11.07    - version 3.2.3 =
+* Fix           - If Klarna Payment is the preferred payment gateway, the first payment category should be selected by default rather than the last one (current behavior).

 = 2023.10.09    - version 3.2.2 =
 * Fix           - Fixed a critical error due to the class "KP_Api" being undefined.
 * Fix           - The plugin will no longer cause a critical error when its dependency, WooCommerce, is disabled.